Premier League Kicks is one of the Premier League's flagship community programmes.

-It has engaged more 225,000 young people since it began.
+It has engaged more than 285,000 young people since it began.

 The scheme has also enabled thousands of youngsters to find routes into education, training and employment with volunteering being a key component.

-As part of the 10-year anniversary celebrations, each of the professional clubs running PL Kicks sessions were asked to nominate a 'PL Kicks Hero', someone who has taken part in, volunteered to help at or worked on the programme and who has inspired others through their dedication, work ethic and own personal development.
+As part of the 10-year anniversary celebrations in 2016, each of the professional clubs running PL Kicks sessions were asked to nominate a 'PL Kicks Hero', someone who has taken part in, volunteered to help at or worked on the programme and who has inspired others through their dedication, work ethic and own personal development.

 This individual's story was immortalised in a comic illustration designed by Marvel and DC Comics artist John McCrea.

 One of the highlights of the programme is the annual Premier League Kicks Cup which brings together all of the clubs for a showpiece small-sided football competition.

 The programme was formerly branded Kickz and began as a pilot project in London between the Premier League and the Metropolitan Police, with a vision to "build safer, stronger, more respectful communities through the development of young peoples' potential".

 Its aim is to use football to bring communities together and engage with young people, getting to youngsters who had previously proven difficult to reach and guiding them towards a range of healthy and constructive activities.

 - To promote participation in sport in areas of high need